 $10,000 Principal x .0002 Interest rate x 30 Days = $60 Interest

 Under this arrangement, each borrower payment is first applied to the outstanding interest, so that the interest is paid off and the remainder is used to pay down the remaining loan balance.
 This approach to calculating interest is most beneficial to borrowers who pay early, since there is less interest to pay, with a larger proportion of the payment being used to pay down the outstanding principal balance.
 Conversely, if a payment is late, a larger proportion of the loan payment goes toward paying off the interest, leaving a larger residual loan balance outstanding.
+The simple interest method is most commonly applied to very short-term loans.

 A different calculation approach is used for compound interest, where interest is calculated based on the outstanding principal balance of a loan and accumulated interest.